 Copeland, who was elected by the Neshaminy School Board Wednesday night in a special public meeting, comes to Neshaminy after serving about 11 years at the Piscataway School District in New Jersey.

 "I am so much looking forward to coming to work here in Neshaminy," Copeland said after the board unanimously approved the motion to hire him.

 In addition, Copeland said that he looks at serving as Neshaminy's superintendent as a "stewardship" and is looking forward to "moving the district forward."

-Copeland participated in a public interview at the end of June in which he communicated that he is a hands-on leader who likes to make sure beneficial district and school policies and programs do not dissolve.
+Copeland participated in a in which he communicated that he is a hands-on leader who likes to make sure beneficial district and school policies and programs do not dissolve.